Yurii-Laguta/JB4A-SDK-Android/index.md

 ---
 # Journey Builder for Apps Android SDK

-This documentation includes information for the Salesforce Marketing Cloud Journey Builder for Apps Android SDK:<br/>
+This documentation includes information for the Marketing Cloud Journey Builder for Apps Android SDK:<br/>
 <a href="https://github.com/ExactTarget/JB4A-SDK-Android" target="_blank">JB4A Android SDK GitHub Repository</a><br>

 Review the Java docs for the SDK:<br/>